Employment testing: Job-knowledge tests

 Employers administer job-knowledge tests when applicants must already possess a body of knowledge before being hired.
 Job-knowledge tests are particularly useful when applicants must have specialized or technical knowledge that can only be acquired through extensive experience or training.
 Job-knowledge tests are commonly used in fields such as computer programming, law, financial management, and electrical or mechanical maintenance.

 Licensing exams and certification programs are also types of job-knowledge tests.
 Passing such exams indicates competence in the exam's subject area.
 Tests must be representative of the tested field, otherwise, litigation can be brought against the test-giver.

 Situational judgment tests

 Situational judgment tests are commonly used as employee-selection and employee-screening tools and have been developed to predict employment success.
 These tests present realistic hypothetical scenarios in a multiple-choice format.
 Applicants are asked to state what they would do in a difficult job-related situation.

 Situational judgment tests measure the suitability of job applicants by assessing attributes such as problem solving, service orientation, and striving for achievement.

+Limitations

+Much of the research done on such tests is correlational.
+Psychology research typically sets a relatively low threshold when deciding if a correlation is strong or weak.
+Many follow a precedent of 50% being a strong correlation - though results are rarely even that high - when outside of psychology a strong correlation is often said to be above 80%.
+Correlational work brings other issues.
+It may indicate employees with strong test scores perform better on their job but not how much better.
+Also correlation does not imply causation.

+Researchers have raised concerns that potential candidates may see a given testing method as a negative reflection on the company.
+This may dissuade them from applying, depriving the company of good candidates, and they may tell others of their negative experience, hurting the company's reputation.